YoshioNishimoto/Some-Developments-with-OpenMolcas/README.md

 # Some-Developments-with-OpenMolcas

 I'm developing analytic derivatives of CASPT2 and RASPT2 in OpenMolcas.
 Some ongoing and incomplete developments may be pushed here.
 Note that this repository is just a development snapshot.
-Some debug print may be shown, and the actual code is still messy.
-At present, this code is based on OpenMolcas v23.02.
+Some debug print may be shown, and the actual code is still messy (including this README).
+This code is based on OpenMolcas v23.02.

 At present, analytic first-order derivatives (gradient and derivative coupling vectors) for single-state and all multistate variants ([X]MS, XDW, and RMS) CASPT2 and RASPT2 can be computed.
 Most functions have to be combined with the density-fitting or Cholesky decomposition approximation.
 Either real or imaginary level shift may be used.
 The IPEA shift can also be used, but note that CASPT2/RASPT2 with the IPEA shift is not invariant with respect to rotations among active orbitals.
 The performance is still poor, in particular with a large number of atomic orbitals.
 ALASKA is very slow, but HF and SA-CASSCF is already...
 No symmetry constraints can be employed.
 You cannot perform MPI-like parallel calculations, I think.